Meta-omics - overview

 Characterization and comparison of metagenomes

 We are exploring the use of RoDEO, our method for differential gene expression, for sample comparisons and OTU abundance comparisons.
-First results on this ongoing work is presented at the 13th International Conference on Computational Intelligence methods for Bioinformatics and Biostatistics .
+First results on this ongoing work were presented at the 13th International Conference on Computational Intelligence methods for Bioinformatics and Biostatistics (2016) .

 Sequencing the Food Supply Chain

-The Consortium for Sequencing the Food Supply Chain (SFSC), run by IBM Research and Mars, Inc., will examine the global food chain - from farms, transport, processing facilities and distribution channels to restaurants and grocery stories - and apply genomics and analytics techniques to mitigate food borne illness and other risks in food management.
+The Consortium for Sequencing the Food Supply Chain (SFSC), founded by IBM Research and Mars, Inc., examines the global food chain - from farms, transport, processing facilities and distribution channels to restaurants and grocery stories - and applies genomics and analytics techniques to mitigate food borne illness and other risks in food management.

 Our research on meta-omics is closely linked to the consortium efforts to understand and characterize microbiomes of food samples.
 For more information on the consortium, see Consortium for Sequencing the Food Supply Chain.